The Personal and Cultural Benefits of TruthfulnessDownload Study

+The Hebrew word for faithfully (emunah) means “firmness and steadfastness.”
 In other words, to learn to speak the truth firmly and consistently is to find delight with God.
-No doubt this demands courage.
-How firm are you in speaking the truth — yet do you do it with kindness?
+No doubt, being straightforward demands courage.
+How firm are we in speaking the truth?
+Do we speak with kindness?
 What a tension and balance this is!
 Personally, I wish I were much better at this.
 Conversely:

 C. PERSONAL INTEGRITY

-Solomon personifies wisdom in chapter 8 of the Book of Proverbs.
-As he defines her, in verses 7 and 8, he states further characteristics of wise people:
+Solomon personifies wisdom in chapter 8 of the book of Proverbs.
+As he defines her in verses 7 and 8, he states further characteristics of wise people:

 D. KINDNESS AND TRUTH